mikenguyen13/data_analysis/_book/05-regression.md

 ##### Brown-Forsythe Test (Modified Levene Test) {#brown-forsythe-test-modified-levene-test}

 -   Does not depend on normality\
--   Applicable when error variance increases or decreases with X\
+-   Applicable when error variance increases or decreases with $X$\
 -   relatively large sample size needed (so we can ignore dependency between residuals)\
 -   Split residuals into 2 groups ($e_{i1}, i = 1, ..., n_1; e_{i2}, j=1,...,n_2$)\
 -   Let $d_{i1}= |e_{i1}-\tilde{e}_{1}|$ where $\tilde{e}_{1}$ is the median of group 1.\